tulip-lab/open-data/HK-MO2018/README.md

 If you use this dataset for a scientific publication, please include a reference to the following paper.

-* Yishuo Zhang, Gang Li, Birgit Muskat, Rob Law and Yating Yang (2020).
-[Group Pooling For Deep Tourism Demand Forecasting](https://doi.org/10.1016/j.annals.2020.102899). **Annals of Tourism Research**, Vol 82, May 2020
+> Yishuo Zhang, Gang Li, Birgit Muskat, Rob Law and Yating Yang (2020). [*Group Pooling For Deep Tourism Demand Forecasting*](https://doi.org/10.1016/j.annals.2020.102899). *Annals of Tourism Research*, Vol 82, May 2020.

 `BibTeX` information: